|

 against the dull red of the desert sand.

-"Is it not beautiful?" asked Hentmirë, clapping
+"Is it not beautiful?" said Hentmirë, clapping

 her hands together.
 "And I have not been here for years!"